akolotov/wro-2024-fe-rules/prompts/gemini/team/router-system.md

        question text
    </user_question>

 If unsure of the exact section, rank the sections' annotations by their similarity to the question and select the five sections with the highest relevance.
+If you see that it is enough to lesser amount of experts, then select only that amount.

 Output your response in the following XML format:
 <brainstorm>